spektremkev/aprendendo_git_1/README.md

     --show-origin         show origin of config (file, standard input, blob, command line)

     --default <value>     with --get, use default value when missing entry

+Junto como o "git add -A" comomado no temos abaxo.
+    git add [<options>] [--] <pathspec>...
+    -n, --dry-run         dry run
+    -v, --verbose         be verbose

+    -i, --interactive     interactive picking
+    -p, --patch           select hunks interactively
+    -e, --edit            edit current diff and apply -f, --force           allow adding otherwise ignored files -u, --update          update tracked files
+    --renormalize         renormalize EOL of tracked files (implies -u) -N, --intent-to-add   record only the fact that the path will be added later -A, --all             add changes from all tracked and untracked files --ignore-removal      ignore paths removed in the working tree (same as --no-all) --refresh             don't add, only refresh the index --ignore-errors       just skip files which cannot be added because of errors --ignore-missing      check if - even missing - files are ignored in dry run --chmod (+|-)x        override the executable bit of the listed files --pathspec-from-file <file>
+                          read pathspec from file
+    --pathspec-file-nul   with --pathspec-from-file, pathspec elements are separated with NUL character